varfco/help/en_US/transactions.convert.index.md

 You can convert a transaction into a different type.
-There are some fields you must update for the clone process to work.
+There are some fields you must update for the process to work.

 * When you convert a withdrawal into a deposit, you must provide a new revenue account (where the money will come from);
 * When you convert a withdrawal into a transfer, you must provide a new asset account (where the money will go to);